EiNSTeiN-/roadrunner-filament-sensor/README.md

 #  The extruder to which this sensor is attached
 uart_rx_pin: P0.0
 uart_tx_pin: P0.1
-#  TX and RX pins for UART communication, leave out if i2c is used (see below).
+#  TX and RX pins for UART communication, leave out if i2c or USB serial is used (see below).
 #i2c_address: 64
 #  The address of the sensor on the I2C bus, the default is 64 (0x40).
 Only
 #  change this if you attach more than one sensor on the same I2C bus.